'Joke' or 'intelligent'? - Fernandes goal causes stir

 The England international was clearly offside, and ran towards the ball, but after a conversation with Cann referee Stuart Attwell decided Rashford did not interfere with play.

-Rashford turned home Alejandro Garnacho's cross moments later to give United the win at a raucous Old Trafford, leaving them one point behind second-placed City.
+Rashford turned home Alejandro Garnacho's cross moments later to give United a 2-1 win at a raucous Old Trafford, leaving them one point behind second-placed City.

 'I can see the disappointment in the other side'